Learn 12 Steps of Alcoholics Anonymo...

 3. Making Direct Amends

-The importance of making amends to the list of all persons one has harmed is not meant to erase guilt, but rather to restore relationships and enhance spiritual growth.
-This practice is something all people can certainly benefit from.
+The importance of making amends is not meant to erase guilt, but rather to restore relationships and foster spiritual growth.
+Other important aspects of this step include:

 • Making direct amends might feel intimidating, but it is one of the most transformative parts of the 12-step program because it allows one to humbly practice forgiveness and accountability.